 The point for you is: As you think about your business next year and how you will motivate your team to higher levels, what are you planning to do differently to change the momentum?

-If you did not achieve your goals in 2018, you have some issues.
+If you did not achieve your goals last year, you have some issues.
 What did you miss.
 Was it a bad plan or a miss in execution?
 Some executives force targets on the organization without thinking through the details to get there, and when those targets are missed, they blame the team.
 We can do better than this.
 Let’s put more energy into our strategic planning this year, involve the team, and develop a more thorough execution plan.

 “Execution is about the discipline of getting things done.”